sgmurphy/wordpress-plugins/woo-stripe-payment/readme.txt

 9. Stripe Link for high conversion

 == Changelog ==
+= 3.3.60 - 03/18/24 =
+* Added - Order button text translations added to the wpml-config.xml file.
+* Added - Refund reason in the refund metadata. https://wordpress.org/support/topic/metadata-in-refunds/
+* Added - Stripe refund ID in order notes when a refund is processed
+* Fixed - Fullname is required error message encountered with Link using checkout shortcode.
+* Fixed - Ensure ACH payments use the order_status option if it's not set to default. https://wordpress.org/support/topic/the-order-status-feature-in-general-settings-doesnt-work/
 = 3.3.59 - 02/23/24 =
 * Added - Support for the Swish payment method popular in Sweden
 * Updated - Translations used by the checkout blog integration.
 Translations used in the checkout shortcode will now work on the cart block and checkout block